yeehawgit/MGT6033-AUD/Week 5/5B demo questions.md

 ## Section 3: Dimension Reduction and PCA

 11. **(Easy)** What is the primary purpose of applying PCA before clustering?
-A. Reduce the number of features while retaining most variance
+A. Makes the data more sparse and therefore increases computational efficiency
-B. Increase the number of clusters
+B. Selects the most relevant features for analysis
-C. Remove all stopwords
+C. Reduce the number of features while retaining most variance
 D. Normalize the DTM

 12. **(Medium) Select all that apply:** What are common criteria for selecting the number of principal components to retain in PCA?
 A. Eigenvalues greater than 1
 B. Cumulative explained variance threshold (e.g., 75%)
-C. Fixed number of components
+C. Minimum word frequency
-D. Minimum word frequency
+D. Fixed number of components

 13. **(Medium)** What is the effect of standardizing the PCA-transformed matrix before clustering?
-A. Each component has mean zero and standard deviation one
+A. All features are converted to binary
 B. The number of clusters is fixed
-C. All features are converted to binary
+C. Each component has mean zero and standard deviation one
 D. The DTM becomes sparser

-14. **(Hard) Select all that apply:** What information can be obtained from the explained_variance_ratio_ attribute in sklearn’s PCA?
+14. **(Hard) Select all that apply:** What information can be obtained from the `explained_variance_ratio_` attribute in sklearn’s PCA?
 A. Proportion of variance explained by each component
 B. Cumulative variance explained
 C. Which components to retain
 D. The number of clusters

 15. **(Hard)** Why might you want to retain principal components explaining up to 75% of variance?
-A. To balance dimensionality reduction with information retention
+A. To reduce the size of data by 75%
-B. To guarantee perfect clustering
+B. To balance dimensionality reduction with information retention
 C. To maximize the number of clusters
 D. To remove all rare words

 ## Section 4: HDBSCAN, UMAP, and Advanced Clustering

 16. **(Easy)** What does HDBSCAN label as “-1” in its cluster assignments?
-A. Noise points
+A. The last cluster
 B. The largest cluster
 C. Outliers only in PCA
-D. The first cluster
+D. Noise points

 17. **(Medium) Select all that apply:** What are the key parameters for tuning HDBSCAN?
 A. cluster_selection_method